 The Riverside Special Weapons and Tactics Team (SWAT) consists of members of the police division and medics from the Riverside Fire Department.
 SWAT officers are selected through a vigorous testing process then receive extensive specialized training to include tactics, specialty tools and equipment utilized during SWAT operations.
 SWAT responds to several types of incidents such as hostage rescue, barricaded subjects, serving high-risk search warrants and high-risk arrest warrants.
 It is the goal of the Riverside SWAT Team to bring each unique situation to a peaceful and safe conclusion.

 Riverside Police K-9 Unit

 The Riverside Police K-9 Unit was established in 2006 with the implementation of one team to include a dual purpose (patrol/narcotic) K-9.
-Currently, the Riverside Police Department’s K-9 Unit consists of one dual purpose K-9 named Lynck (pronounced "Link") and is an 8-year-old Belgian Malinois from the Country of Holland.
-His handler, Officer Andrew Marr, has been with the Riverside Police Department since 2006 and together, they work the night shift in Riverside.
+Currently, the Riverside Police Department’s K-9 Unit consists of one dual purpose K-9 named Furco, who is a 2-year-old Belgian Malinois from the Country of Belarus.
+His handler, Officer Madison Crowdes, has been with the Riverside Police Department since 2017 and together, they currently work the day shift in Riverside.

 Crisis Intervention Team (CIT)

 This team is available to assist other local law enforcement agencies upon request when they require K-9 services.
 Furco is trained to detect the scents of methamphetamine, heroin, and cocaine in vehicles, buildings or open spaces and is trained in the detection and tracking of people suspected of committing felony crimes or lost and/or missing persons.